HsharmaCoding/11-React-CRUD-Material-UI/README.md

-#  Create/Read/Update/Delete (CRUD) operations with Search.
+#  Create/Read/Update/Delete (CRUD) operations with Search using Material Theme.
 1. Implement Create/Read/Update/Delete (CRUD) operations with Search.
 2. Browser locale storage is being used as a database.
 All the information are storing in the locale storage.
 3. Material UI them has been used for design and controls.